ayonli/js-magic/README.md

 Car = applyMagic(Car);
 ```

-Since the returns class is wrapped in ES5 style, so that it allows you calling
+Since the returned class is wrapped in ES5 style, so that it allows you calling
-as a function, which the `__invoke` method will take place.
+it as a function, where the `__invoke` method will called under the hood.

 ## Support of Inheritance

 This package also supports native inheritance, allows you inheriting the magical
 calling functionalities from a super class to sub-classes.
-BUT, unless you also
-decorate with (or manually call) `applyMagic` on the sub-class, otherwise
-the `__invoke` method will never be performed on that sub-class.

-Also you can rewrite the magic methods in the sub-class, and call the super's
-via `super` keyword.
+Also you can rewrite
+the magic methods in the sub-class, and call the super's via `super` keyword.

 ## Support of Objects Other Than Class